RamonPradoMoreno/quarkus-jasper/README.md

 3. The database running &rarr; Follow the next section to run the database in a container.

+4. To customize the report destination dir &rarr; Use a valid dir where you have permissions in the  `reportsSaveDir` variable of the `Aggregator` class.

-4. To start the development server do:
+5. To start the development server do:

    ```bash
    mvn quarkus:dev